syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Data-Binding.md

 ### Hierarchical Datasource Binding

-The `ChildMapping` property is used to map the child records in hierarchy data source.
+The `ChildMapping` property is used to map the child records in hierarchical datasource.

-The following code example shows you how to bind the Hierarchical local data into the TreeGrid control.
+The following code example shows you how to bind the hierarchical local data into the TreeGrid control.

 {% tabs %}